History

 Serving the Admiral District since 1910

-In 1908, Andrew Carnegie donated $105,000 for three branch libraries in Seattle; one of them was in West Seattle.
-That same year, the Niesz family and other West Seattle residents donated land for the branch at its current location, 42nd Avenue Southwest and Southwest College Street.
-The branch opened July 23, 1910.
+In 1908, industrialist Andrew Carnegie donated $105,000 for three branch libraries in Seattle.
+One of them was in West Seattle.
+That same year, the Niesz family and other West Seattle residents donated land.
+The branch opened July 23, 1910 and remains in the same location.
 It was the first permanent library branch to open in Seattle.

 Architecture